violet-eco/violet-eco.github.io/docs/applications/fern.md

+---
+slug: fern
+sidebar_position: 2
+description: Fern is a text-based desktop environment designed for servers and as a fallback option when no graphical output is available or when the primary desktop environment is inaccessible.
+---

 # Fern

-Fern is a text-based desktop environment designed for serves and as a fallback option when no graphical output is available or when the primary desktop environment is inaccessible.
+Fern is a text-based desktop environment designed for servers and as a fallback option when no graphical output is available or when the primary desktop environment is inaccessible.